-A teacher is a friend, philosopher, and a guide who instils confidence in young minds, gives them hope, a direction and encourages them to dream.
-There is no better time to acknowledge this fact and express gratitude to your teacher on their very special day, i.e. Teachers’ Day.
-If you want to draft an impressive speech, honouring and highlighting their importance, here are some tips and ideas to express your deepest gratitude to your ‘epitome of strength.’
+A teacher is a friend, philosopher, and a guide who instils confidence in young minds, gives them direction and encourages them to dream.
+There is no better time to acknowledge this fact and express gratitude to teachers on their very special day, i.e. Teachers’ Day.
+If your child wants to give an impeccable speech, honouring and highlighting the importance of teachers, here are some tips and ideas to express the deepest gratitude to the ‘epitome of strength.’

 Teaching is truly a rewarding experience.
 Teaching has always been considered as the most sacred, noble and exciting profession.
 Teachers’ Day is the special day when teachers are appreciated and honoured for their remarkable contribution.
-In India, Teachers’ Day is celebrated on the birth anniversary of the second President of India, Sarvepalli Radhakrishnan, on the 5th of September.
-Radhakrishnan was a great scholar and an excellent teacher admired by many for his contribution in the field of education.
+In India, Teachers’ Day is celebrated on the birth anniversary of the second President of India, Dr. Sarvepalli Radhakrishnan, on the 5th of September.
+Radhakrishnan was a great scholar and an excellent teacher, who was admired by many for his contribution in the field of education.
 His birthday, thus, is an ideal day to acknowledge and appreciate our teachers.
-Every year, students all over the country show their gratitude towards their teachers on this special occasion.
+Every year, students all over the country express their gratitude towards their teachers on this special occasion.

 A good speech should have an organised structure.
 The content should be well arranged even if the speech is informal or personal.
-You should have enough inputs about your teachers to organise the speech systematically.
+Your child should have enough inputs about his teachers to organise the speech systematically.
 The format of a speech includes an introduction, a middle, and an end.
-Think about what you would like to talk about in each section.
-This preparation will also help you organise your speech.
+Think about what he would like to talk about in each section.
+This preparation will also help your child organise the speech.

-When drafting a speech, there is no harm in expressing your own thoughts and reciting innuendos, but make sure you keep it short.
+When drafting a speech, there is no harm in expressing one’s thoughts and reciting innuendos, but the speech should be kept short.
 A well-drafted speech should be short and sweet, the impact of which should be thought-provoking and long-lasting.
 Dull and imposing speeches can never give the audience a memorable time.

 A touching and impressive speech can be adorned with relevant quotes or some lines from a poem.
 Articulate your thoughts and feelings in the simplest form.
 Praise your teachers, talk about the instances when they helped you, but don’t overdo it, lest they will understand that it is not coming from your heart.